-Located close to the Indo-Bhutan border is a southern town of Bhutan called Gelephu.
-Gelephu is a warm and fertile region which is acts as the gateway towards the Royal Manas National Park, the oldest nature preserve of the kingdom of Bhutan.
-The Royal Manas National Park is the most biologically diverse preserved area in Bhutan and worldwide renowned for its rare collections of flora and fauna.
-Gelephu itself doesn’t harbor many pictorial destinations but it is interlinked with the road towards the major places of Bhutan like Thimphu, Dhamphu and Wangdue.
-Gelephu with its unique location has become the base for traveler who wants to explore the unearthly beauty of Bhutan.
+Quite adjacent to the Indo-Bhutan border is a southern town of Bhutan called Gelephu.
+Gelephu is a warm and fertile region which is acts as the gateway to the Royal Manas National Park, the oldest nature preserve in the kingdom of Bhutan.
+The Royal Manas National Park is the most biologically diverse preserved area in Bhutan and is worldwide renowned for its rare collections of flora and fauna.
+Gelephu itself doesn’t harbor many pictorial destinations but it is interlinked with the road towards the major places of Bhutan like Thimphu, Damphu, and Wangdue.
+Gelephu with its unique location has become the base for the traveler who wants to explore the unearthly beauty of Bhutan.

-From healing water to dense virgin forest, Gelephu the gateway of The Royal Manas National Park with its connectivity towards India and other hilly region of Bhutan has become a must visit destination for the travelers who want to venture upon the rugged terrain of Himalayan region while getting an insight within the ancient tradition and religious aspect of Bhutanese culture.
+From healing water to dense virgin forest, Gelephu the gateway of The Royal Manas National Park with its connectivity to India and another hilly region of Bhutan has become a must-visit destination for travelers who want to venture upon the rugged terrain of the Himalayan region while getting an insight within the ancient tradition and religious aspect of Bhutanese culture.

-Winter season November to February when the weather remains pleasant and soothing is considered the best time to visit Gelephu and relish the medicinal properties of hot spring.
-Except for monsoon season July to September, even spring and autumn season is considered favorable to enjoy the beauty of pristine nature surrounding Gelephu.
+The finest seasons to visit Gelephu are spring and fall.
+The weather is still lovely even in the winter.
+You can visit Gelephu at any time, excluding the monsoon.
+Therefore, Gelephu is the finest place if you’re looking for a serene and natural getaway away from the hectic pace of the metropolis.
+The winter season November to February when the weather remains pleasant and soothing is considered the best time to visit Gelephu and relish the medicinal properties of hot spring.
+Except for the monsoon season from July to September, even the spring and autumn season is considered favorable to enjoy the beauty of the pristine nature Gelephu has to offer.